 Data skew occurs in the scanned data amount

 AnalyticDB for MySQL is a distributed execution architecture.
 Typically, you must specify distribution columns for data in large tables.
 During data write, data is distributed to different storage nodes based on the distribution columns.
 If the values of the distribution columns are unevenly distributed, data is unevenly stored on each node.
 When data is read, each node has a long tail of time, which affects the final query effect.

 You can select appropriate distribution columns to mitigate data skew in the scanned data amount.
-For more information, see Distribution field skew diagnosis.
+For more information, see Diagnostics on distribution field skew.

 Indexes are inefficient

 If AnalyticDB for MySQL uses indexes to filter data while the input to output data size ratio of a filter operator is low, data may not be filtered by indexes as expected.